Yerdaulet-zh/Citix/README.md

 ##### What operational design techniques can improve quality?
 ##### How to ensure that the model does not invent additional functions?

-1. Clear and specific requirements and tips.
+1. Clear and specific <bold>requirements and tips</bold>.
 It is advisable to describe what follows from the model without grammatical errors.
 Include relevant details, context, or specific instructions for operating the model.
 For example, do not use different emotions separately, clearly and indicate the parameters of the house that should be in the text, etc.;
-2. The structure and format of the generated text, which may indicate the order of verification information;
+2. The <bold>structure and format</bold> of the generated text, which may indicate the order of verification information;
-3. The emotional state of the text, which can be indicated, should be pragmatic, and cheerful;
+3. The <bold>emotional state</bold> of the text, which can be indicated, should be pragmatic, and cheerful;
-4. Give an example of message text so that the model matches the style and type nice text generated;
+4. Give an <bold>example of the text</bold> so that the model matches the style and type to get nicely generated text;
-5. You can poke and tweak parameters like temperature, max_tokens, or top_p to influence the output style, length, or variety of generated text.
+5. You can <bold>poke and tweak parameters</bold> like temperature, max_tokens, or top_p to influence the output style, length, or variety of generated text.

 Common parameters to fine-tune:
 - Temperature.
 Lower temperatures produce more conservative and safer reactions.
 Higher temperatures produce more varied and creative results;